 What It Does

-loopFlow converts still images into seamless looping animations, often called cinemagraphs or plotagraphs.
-You define two masks to set the flow area and direction, and the plugin generates animation by sliding a section of the image along a mesh between those masks.
-This works for continuous fluid motion like flowing water, billowing smoke, drifting particles, and flames, as well as animating hair, fur, fabrics, or repeating patterns.
+loopFlow turns still images into seamless looping animations.
+You draw two masks to define a flow area and direction, and the plugin animates a section of the image along the mesh between them.
+The result is continuous motion like flowing water, drifting smoke, billowing fabric, or flickering flame, without frame-by-frame work.

 Key Features